Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

 ### Set BMC Management Roles

 Follow the [Set BMC Management Roles](../../hardware_state_manager/Set_BMC_Management_Role.md) procedure.
-This will mark the added NCN's BMC with the `Management` role, making BMCs that are associated with the management nodes easlier to identify.
+This will mark the added NCN's BMC with the `Management` role, making BMCs that are associated with the management nodes easier to identify.
 This step is needed before locking the BCM of the added NCN.

 ### Lock the management nodes